smirnoffkin/about-Satoshi/README.md

 ![](docs/last_message.png)

 So, another important figure in our history is [Hal Finney](https://en.wikipedia.org/wiki/Hal_Finney_(computer_scientist)).
->Today, with a very high degree of probability, one can be sure that Hal Finney is the first in history, after Satoshi Nakamoto, a user and miner of bitcoin
+>Today, with a very high degree of probability, one can be sure that Hal Finney is the first in history, after Satoshi Nakamoto, a user and miner of bitcoin.

-I learned about this man from the [podcast with Vitalik Buterin](https://www.youtube.com/watch?v=3x1b_S6Qp2Q&t=284s)
+I learned about this man from the [podcast with Vitalik Buterin](https://www.youtube.com/watch?v=3x1b_S6Qp2Q&t=284s).

->Absolute proof that Hal Finney was the first bitcoin user we learn [from him](https://twitter.com/halfin/status/1110302988?ref_src=twsrc%5Etfw)
+>Absolute proof that Hal Finney was the first bitcoin user we learn [from him](https://twitter.com/halfin/status/1110302988?ref_src=twsrc%5Etfw):
 ![](docs/first_twit.png)

 _But from here I have a question to which I did not find an answer.
-As we know, the first transaction in bitcoin was 12.01.2009_
+As we know, the first transaction in bitcoin was 12.01.2009_.
 __Why is the difference between the first ever [tweet](https://twitter.com/halfin/status/1110302988?ref_src=twsrc%5Etfw) about bitcoin and the first ever [transaction](https://www.blockchain.com/btc/tx/f4184fc596403b9d638783cf57adfe4c75c605f6356fbc91338530e9831e9e16) in bitcoin exactly 1 day?__
 Why did they make the transaction exactly 1 day later?
 What were they discussing at that moment?
 For some reason I'm interested.

 >So, also from the story of [Hal himself](https://bitcointalk.org/index.php?topic=155054.msg1643833#msg1643833 ), we learn that he communicated with Satoshi by email, where they mainly communicated about technical problems.
 Also, if he is to be trusted, he has been a miner since around 70-th block.
 ![](docs/hal_story.png)

 __Can Satoshi be alive?__